NetBrainAPI/NetBrain-REST-API-R12.3/REST APIs Documentation/Data Center Operation/Get Front Server List.md

 ## ***GET*** /V1/CMDB/fs/list
 Call this API to get the list of Front Server, including their base information and connected status.
 <br>
-As retrieving the connection status of FSC requires starting of the Worker Server, this API may be time-consuming.
+As retrieving the connection status of FS requires starting of the Worker Server, this API may be time-consuming.

 ## Detail Information